 Settlers of Catan—now officially shortened to Catan but still lovingly referred to as "Settlers" by many—is a wonderful gateway board game for newbies.

-If your friends still think board games are represented by Monopoly, Taboo, and Cranium, then it’s one of the best ways to open them up to a new reality: board games can have interesting mechanics!
+If your friends still think of board games as Monopoly, Taboo, and Cranium, then Catan is one of the best ways to open them up to a whole new world of modern board game mechanics!

 1. You Dread How Long It Takes

 2. You Hate Missing Turns for No Reason

 There's nothing inherently wrong with randomness in games.
 Some of my favorite games of all time, including Poker, have tons of randomness.

 So why is it a problem in Catan?
 Because in Catan, a bad dice roll means losing your entire turn.
 If you roll an 8 and none of your hexes have an 8, tough luck!
 It's not exactly a rare occurrence.

 The nature of Catan's randomness means you could miss several turns in a row—through no fault of your own!
 This can make an already-long game feel excruciatingly long.

 3. You Hate Being Ganged Up On

 Much of the strategy in Catan hinges on the trading aspect.